securevale/swift-confidential/README.md

 * Add `swift-confidential` and `swift-confidential-plugin` packages to your Xcode project.
 Please refer to the [official documentation](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app) for step-by-step instructions on how to add package dependencies.
 When asked to choose `swift-confidential` package products to be added to your target, make sure to select the `ConfidentialKit` library.
 * Then, navigate to your target’s `Build Phases` pane, and in the `Run Build Tool Plug-ins` section, click the `+` button, select the `Confidential` plugin, and click the `Add` button.

-For convenience, you can also add the `confidential.yml` configuration file to your Xcode project, but be sure not to add it to any of the Xcode targets.
+For convenience, you can also add the `confidential.yml` configuration file to your Xcode project, but **be sure not to add it to any of the Xcode targets**.
 </details>

 Once set up, build your target and the Confidential plugin will automatically generate a Swift source file with obfuscated secret literals.
 In addition, the plugin will regenerate the obfuscated secret literals every time it detects a change to `confidential.yml` configuration file or when you clean build your project.